csci344/spring2023/pages/_assignments/tutorial08.md

 ## 3. Your Tasks
-In this week's lab, you will begin HW6 (re-implementing the Photo App UI using React).
-To get full credit for this lab, complete the following tasks:
+In this week's tutorial, you will begin HW6 (re-implementing the Photo App UI using React).
+To get full credit for this tutorial, complete the following tasks:

 {:.compact}
 1. [Create a component hierarchy](#step1) (we will walk through this together)